CSU-ACM-Student-Chapter/DUCK-E/README.md

 ## Going past the first run 🫡
 - Open the [Issues Tab](https://github.com/CSU-ACM-Student-Chapter/DUCK-E/labels) and look for **good first issue**.
 This will help you gain good footing and understanding of the repo while still contributing to important tasks.
     - Once complete, submit a PR and notify the *@Bot Programmer* role members in the ACM discord, a kept up to date link of our discord channel is provided [here](https://csuinvolve.columbusstate.edu/organization/computermachinery).
 - Feel free to read up on some other issues, TODOs, and discussion plans.
-Your help is greatly appreciated!! <3
+Your help is greatly appreciated!! :heart:

 # Future Features
 For more information on features please refer to the [Issues Tab](https://github.com/CSU-ACM-Student-Chapter/DUCK-E/labels).
 At a high level this will provide a(n):